SaveTheAles/cyber.py/docs/guides/transactions.rst

 Building and Signing Transactions
 =================================

-If you want to perform a state-changing operation on the Terra blockchain such as sending tokens, swapping assets, withdrawing rewards, or even invoking functions on smart contracts, you must create a **transaction** and broadcast it to the network.
+If you want to perform a state-changing operation on the Bostrom blockchain such as sending tokens, swapping assets, withdrawing rewards, or even invoking functions on smart contracts, you must create a **transaction** and broadcast it to the network.

-An :class:`StdTx<terra_sdk.core.tx.Tx>` is a data object that represents a transaction.
+An :class:`StdTx<bostrom_sdk.core.tx.Tx>` is a data object that represents a transaction.
 It contains:

 - **msgs**: a list of state-altering messages